Conflict thesis: Historical conflict thesis

 Regarding the scholarship of Draper's work, Principe says:

 How does he [John William Draper] support his contention of conflict?
 Well, unfortunately, with some of the worst historical writing you are ever likely to come across.
 Historical facts are confected, causes and chronologies twisted to the author's purpose.
 We find interpretations made merely by declaration.
 We find quotations violently taken out of context.
-And instances, quite a few of them where Draper claims a historical writer said something in fact 180 degrees away from what he actually claimed...Much of Draper's book is so ridiculous, so malodramatic, so rabid, it's hard for a knowledgeable person actually to read it without a wry smirk...Let's start with a simple and a notorious example: the idea that before Columbus people thought that the world was flat.
+And instances, quite a few of them where Draper claims a historical writer said something in fact 180 degrees away from what he actually claimed...Much of Draper's book is so ridiculous, so melodramatic, so rabid, it's hard for a knowledgeable person actually to read it without a wry smirk...Let's start with a simple and a notorious example: the idea that before Columbus people thought that the world was flat.
 Well, in fact, it is Draper and White, specifically, both of them, who bear most of the blame for popularizing this baseless view to the extent that nowadays, 80 percent of school teachers still foist this upon poor innocent school children.
 The fact is that of course the sphericity of the Earth was well established by the fifth century BC by the Greeks, and a good measure of its circumference made by the third century BC.
 And these facts were never forgotten in learned Western Culture.